There’s no denying that if you live in Sydney, you’re more than likely operating at 200 percent, seven days a week.

 Coogee and Neutral Bay

 At MumSabai, it’s all about nailing the ambience which means not only are you in for maximum relaxation times with your body, you’re also in for them with your mind (double whammy).
 On the cards at this gem, you’ll find hot stone oil massages, deep tissue for anyone truly tied up, hot oil massages, aromatherapy oil massage, Thai oil massage, and foot reflexology that will actually upgrade you to superhuman capabilities.

 Chi, The Spa

-Hotels are excellent for several reasons: fluffy robes, high thread count sheets, room service breakfasts that feature perfectly poached eggs (we’re yet to work out how to get that perfect runny yolk thing happening at home) and decadent spa services.
-Chi at the Shangri-La Hotel (which means a life force governing personal vitality) has two massages in particular worth getting worked up about.
+Hotels are excellent for several reasons: fluffy robes, high thread count sheets, room service breakfasts that feature perfectly poached eggs, and decadent spa services.
+Chi at the Shangri-La Hotel (which loosely translates to a life force governing personal vitality) has two massages in particular worth getting worked up about.
 Firstly, the Aroma Journey massage, which uses smooth calming movements to increase the lymphatic circulation and relieve emotional and physical tension, while synergising your body.
-The Deep Tissue massage, which works at a deep muscular level to relieve chronic pain and muscle tension.
+Then, there's the Deep Tissue massage, which works at a deep muscular level to relieve chronic pain and muscle tension.

 The treatment menu is extensive at this Palm Springs-inspired beauty spot.
-With everything from massages to facials, body treatments and scrubs, you can literally spend an entire week here and still not have ticked off half the menu.
-High on your priority list though has to be the trigger point release therapy (so you can target anywhere that’s giving you chronic pain and release any emotional stress) and the epic rebalances massage to re-align your lower back and hips.
+With everything from massages to facials, body treatments, and scrubs, you can literally spend an entire week here and still not have ticked off half the menu.
+High on your priority list though has to be the trigger point release therapy massage, which allows you to target anywhere that’s giving you chronic pain and release any emotional stress.
+The epic "rebalance" massage will allow you to realign your lower back and hips.